Return to the

 Eggs are fine unless you have allergies to them, but the best are

 eggs from free-range chickens and eggs grown to be high in omega-3 oils.
-Best is
+Best to

-no more than 7 per week due to the high fat content.
+consume no more than 10 yokes per week due to the high fat content.

 For most people: moderate amounts of nuts (walnuts, macadamia